grigorescu/external_dns/README.rst

 * Justin Azoff <`jazoff@illinois.edu <mailto:jazoff@illinois.edu>`_>

-See also the list of `contributors <contributors>`_ who participated in this project.
+See also the list of `:doc:./contributors`_ who participated in this project.

 License
 -------

 This project is licensed under the BSD license.
-See the `LICENSE <LICENSE>`_ file for details.
+See the `:doc:./LICENSE`_ file for details.

 Acknowledgments
 ---------------